caseyanderson/SC3-RPiZeroW/GPIO/digital_input/digital_input.md

 2. run the SC file (on your laptop)
 3. run the Python file (on your RPi): `python3 send_osc.py --ip "LAPTOPIPADDRESS" --pin 13`

-If everything worked properly you should be able to trigger new instances of a `Synth` with every button press.
+If everything worked properly you should be able to trigger a new instance of a `Synth` with every button press.

 ### trigSynthDtrm.scd

+`trigSynthDtrm.scd` can be found [here](GPIO/digital_input/trigSynthDtrm.scd).
 Some quick notes about new techniques from this file:

 * the `SynthDef` `\sin` a uses a deterministic envelope (`Env.linen`) which will clean itself up when complete.
 This enables us to send an arbitrary amount of triggers to create an arbitrary amount of `Synth`s (limited only by the memory of our laptop [or RPi])
-* IRand is a Ugen that returns random Integers within a range and is here used to randomly play different partials of a fundamental pitch (the latter is set by `freq`)
+* `IRand` is a `Ugen` that returns random `integers`, within a range, and is here used to randomly play different partials of a fundamental pitch (the latter is set by `freq`)
-* the `OSCdef` uses a switch to compare the incoming message (`msg[1]`) to messages the SC file can respond to.
-If `sineResponder` receives the message `[ /control, play ]` it will create and play a new instance of `\sin` for a duration of 4 seconds.
-Note that this `OSCdef` could respond to `[ /control, vol ]` if `send_osc.py` used it.
+* the `OSCdef` uses a `switch` to compare the incoming message (`msg[1]`) to messages the SC file can respond to (`switch` is kind of like an `if` with a series of `elif` statements).
+If the `sineResponder` receives the message `[ /control, play ]` it will create and play a new instance of `\sin` for a duration of 4 seconds with a random partial of some fundamental.
+Note that this `OSCdef` could respond to `[ /control, vol ]` if `send_osc.py` used it, but volume control is not implemented in `send_osc.py`

 ### trigSynthDtrm.py

-Note the following:

-* blah

-Note the following:
-* we use `argparse` here to both set defaults as well as provide a command line interface.
-In this case the arguments are `--ip`, with a default of `127.0.0.1`, and `--port`, with a default of `57120`.
-If one is sending to a **different** computer one would need to provide that computer's `IP Address` like so: `python3 send_osc.py --ip "IPADDRESS"`
-* we create a `upd_client` object, store it at `client`, and then pass the `ip` and `port` for our message destination to it
-* finally, a `for` loop is used to send ten random numbers to the destination
+`trigSynthDtrm.py` can be found [here](GPIO/digital_input/trigSynthDtrm.py).
+Some quick notes about new techniques from this file:

+* we have an additional argument: `--pin` is used to set the GPIO pin for the button. it defaults to `G16`, though here I am using `G13`
+* the button interface is handled via `gpiozero`.
+We create a button object and then check its value before entering the loop.
+The assumption is that it will be `False` most of the time
+* the loop handles two tasks: 1. check the current state of the button, and check to see if the current state is different than the previous state (stored at `prev_val`).
+If the current state of the button is `True` **and** is different than the `prev_val` we detect a button press and send a "play" message to `trigSynthDtrm.scd`